nicflores/ha-data-service/presentation/boulder-haskell-meetup-2025.md

 - do an analysis on download data
 - turn this into a distributed system event driven system with a leader and workers
-- download news given a ticker and do sentiment on new snippets
+- download news given a ticker and do sentiment analysis on new snippets

 ---